Variegated Evergreens for Winter Landscaping

 Variegated False Holly

 Japanese Euonymus (Euonymus japonicus) is a shrubby plant, topping out at 10 to 15 feet tall and half as wide.
-Like most euonymus, the species bears shiny green, ovoid leaves that are opposed on the stems.
+Like most euonymus, the species bears shiny green, ovoid leaves.
 Variegated varieties of this rather formal hedging plant include ‘Albomarginatus’ and ‘Aureomarginatus’, bearing white and gold leaf edges respectively.
-‘Latifolius Albomarginatus’ also features white margins, but has broader leaves than ‘Albomarginatus’ and gray-green leaf centers.
+‘Latifolius Albomarginatus’ also features leaves with white margins, but has broader leaves than ‘Albomarginatus’ and gray-green leaf centers.

 Variegated Spotted Laurel

 Shade-loving spotted laurel (Aucuba japonica) is easy to spot.
 The hardy plants, often used for hedging, grow up to 10 feet tall, with a nearly equal spread.
 Spotted laurel leaves are somewhat leathery and up to 8 inches long.
 Purple spring flowers are an added bonus, giving way to red fall fruits on female plants.
 ‘Mr. Goldstrike’, a male plant that can serve as a pollinator for female spotted laurels, is dramatic and generously dappled with golden speckles.
 ‘Variegata’ is a gold-flecked female variety, originally introduced in 1783 and known as the “gold dust plant.”
 Another notable spotted laurel is ‘Goldieana’, featuring a solid splotch of gold on each long, green leaf.